 However, one positive aspect of the ICTY Completion Strategy was that it created a momentum for reforming the BiH judicial system at the state level.
 As the ICTY began to consider the feasibility of transferring lower-levels cases to national courts, a commission of experts established by the OHR examined the forum in which the trials should occur.
 The expert report which was released in May 2002 contained a number of recommendations involving strengthening judicial institutions as well as noting areas of concern regarding witness protection and legal procedures (Bohlander 2003).
-In order to be able to meet the challenges of prosecuting both transferred ICTY cases as well as RoR cases, the OHR proposed several amendments to the BiH legal system as well as to the judicial structure which would impact not only the cases transferred from the ICTY but also the cases taking place before cantonal and district courts.
-The State Court OTP became operational in January 2003, and in February 2003, the OHR and the ICTY issued a joint decision regarding the necessity for the creation of the WCC within the State Court.
-The WCC's jurisdiction would include not only ICTY transferred cases but also the "most sensitive" cases in the country.
+To be able to meet the challenges of prosecuting both transferred ICTY cases as well as RoR cases, the OHR proposed several amendments to the BiH legal system as well as to the judicial structure which would impact not only the cases transferred from the ICTY but also the cases taking place before cantonal and district courts.
+The State Court OTP became operational in January 2003, and in February 2003, the OHR and the ICTY issued a joint decision regarding the necessity for the